Mindful Leadership - How mindful leadership succeeds

 Through this process of perception, I open the space for new ideas, for creativity, as I step out of habitual patterns, automatisms, out of this "we have always done it this way".

-How can you recognise mindful leaders?
+How can you recognize mindful leaders?

-Mindful leaders are aware of themselves, their values, their attitudes and motives, their abilities and potentials, without pushing themselves into the centre.
+Mindful leaders are aware of themselves, their values, their attitudes and motives, their abilities and potentials, without pushing themselves into the center.
 Authenticity is what distinguishes them, as well as fearlessness, courage and a deep connection to themselves.
 They lead themselves actively and consistently.
 They are aware that this is the only way they can implement excellent leadership, which enables success and growth, in the company.

 The perception glasses of managers